IUL Explained: How Indexed Universal Life Insurance Works, the Pros and Cons, and Who Its Actually For

 Can you really take tax-free income from an IUL?

-What happens to my IUL if the market crashes?
+What happens to my IUL if the market drops?

-Sources: Guardian Life, Investopedia, and Western & Southern on IUL mechanics (caps, floors, participation rates, spreads); industry reporting on 2026 new-issue cap ranges and IUL illustration practices.
+Sources: Guardian Life, Investopedia, and Western & Southern on IUL mechanics (caps, floors, participation rates, spreads); industry reporting on 2026 new-issue cap ranges.
 Figures are illustrative and current as of June 2026.
 This article is general financial education, not individualized financial, insurance, tax, or legal advice.
 IUL policy illustrations show hypothetical, non-guaranteed values.